 Lost Violent Souls is also available in paperback format.
 To purchase the paperback edition, click here.

-COMBO DEAL: Purchase the e-book editions of Lost Violent Souls and Andy Nowicki’s other books The Columbine Pilgrim, Under the Nihil, and Heart Killer together and save 10 percent.
+COMBO DEAL: Purchase the e-book editions of Lost Violent Souls and Andy Nowicki’s other books The Columbine Pilgrim, Under the Nihil, Heart Killer, and The Insurrectionist together and save 10 percent.
 Use coupon code “NOWICKI” at checkout to get the discount.